stefanosu/UdacityFeedReaderTest/README.md

 How to run the Project:
 Clone the repository using git clone https://github.com/stefanosu/UdacityFeedReaderTest

-Open index.html in your browser.
+Open index.html in your browser:

-Technologies Used
+Technologies Used:

 Jasmine
 jQuery
 HTML5/CSS3